 Japanese maples are a cornerstone plant in temperate gardens all over the world.
 There is an endless array of colors, textures, shapes, and sizes available on the market, making them incredibly versatile in the garden.
-Nothing adds elegant ambience to a landscape quite like a Japanese maple.
+Nothing adds an elegant ambiance to a landscape quite like a Japanese maple.
 The best part is that you don’t need to be limited by garden space in order to enjoy all that maples have to offer.
-They are excellent candidates for growing in containers that can be placed on a patio, deck, balcony, or courtyard, or moved between spaces as desired!
+If you are looking for potted plants, then Japanese Maples in containers are your best bet!
+These potted maples can be placed on a patio, deck, balcony, or courtyard, or moved between spaces as desired!
 This article explains everything you need to know about successfully growing Japanese maples in containers.

 There are many reasons why you might choose to keep a Japanese maple in a container.
 We will look at a few of them here.